A National 501(c)(3) Operating Foundation · EIN 33-2575958Explore the National Footprint

 Members of the press preparing coverage of the Foundation, the Dallas Medical District flagship, or the national workforce-housing crisis are invited to write to the Office of the Chief Executive.
 Inquiries are answered personally and on the timelines journalism requires.

-Brand assets, executive photography, and the institutional fact sheet will be published to this page as they are released.
+Brand assets, executive photography, and the institutional fact sheet are provided on request.
 Fellowships, embargoed briefings, and advance copies of the Dallas prospectus are arranged on request.

 Foundation at a Glance